jhamlet/sake-node/README.md

 (A)Synchronicity and Tasks
 --------------------------

-In Saké all tasks are assumed to be *synchronous*.
+In Saké all task actions are assumed to be *synchronous*.
 However, many things in node require *asynchronous* callbacks.
 You can indicate that a task action is asynchronous by calling the tasks's, or the global `Task` class', `startAsyc` method when starting the task action, and the `clearAsync` method when it is complete. i.e:

 ~~~js
 task("asynctask", function (t) {